migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L10.md

 Q. There were three groups, who were they?

-1\.
-The ones in the upper room that the Holy Spirit fell upon
+1. The ones in the upper room that the Holy Spirit fell upon

-2\.
-Devout Jews from every nation (verse 5)
+2. Devout Jews from every nation (verse 5)

-3\.
-Those who did not understand (verse 13)
+3. Those who did not understand (verse 13)

 Q. How did the men from every nation hear the Galileans speaking?

-... heard them in their own language of the day

 **Note:** To the mocking Jews - tongues were a sign of judgement

-**B. The purpose of tongues**
+### B. The purpose of tongues

 \* **1.
 A sign for unbelieving Jews** - 1 Corinthians 14:21-22